GP-012 Design, redesign and development

 SOUP is added/updated here, if necessary.
 For each SOUP, we specify the name, version, manufacturer, website link (incl. release notes and issue tracker), requirements, and prerequisites.
 SOUP must be verified before moving to the next step.
 Possible SOUP verification criteria include sufficient test coverage by the author and is commonly used; correct SOUP functioning is also verified through software verification and software system testing in the following steps.

-If new Safety Risks and Security Risks relating to software units and potential failure modes are discovered during this phase, they are added to the Risk Matrix.
+If new Safety Risks and Cyber Security Risks relating to software units and potential failure modes are discovered during this phase, they are added to the Risk Matrix.

-Based on the SRs, the software architecture and the detailed design, the software development team creates tasks or user stories in the development backlog.
+Based on the SRS, the software architecture and the detailed design, the software development team creates tasks or user stories in the development backlog.
 The software development team plans and implements those during sprints of 1 to 4 weeks, along with potential bug fixes.

 Software Design Review